 Presi and I have had lots of articles about sports and workout challenges.
 Our Fitness category is bustling with many articles, some of them hitting the top most read articles on the blog.
-However, to this day, neither Presi, nor I have run a marathon.
+Although we do attend self defense for women classes, to this day, neither Presi, nor I have run a marathon.
 Thus, while very happy and proud of my girlfriend Anna’s achievement to finish the Athens Marathon, I asked her to share her story with us.
 I’m positive this will inspire you to take up a similar challenge or embrace running more.

 Anna: “Let me start by asking you: <<When was the last time you did something for the first time?>>

 For me, the decision to run a marathon sprung from a rather newly formed passion for running which I developed while living in Belgium.
 The weather unfriendliness in this cute little country urges you to do things other times unthinkable, like running through parks, ridiculously early AMs or late at night, in the rain, by yourself for motives unexplainable to the outsider’s eye.
 My own mother, who ended up being my number one supporter, thought I was not in my full senses to just go out and run like that the entire time I was training.

 The questions are: how does running make you happier?
 And even more so, how does it make you want to run even more?
 Like about 42 km and 195 meters more?

 Biologically speaking, running releases endorphins and you are less stressed or less affected by the cloudy, chilly summers here in Western Europe.
 Socially speaking, you also become more connected to your city because you are outside more, crossing streets and parks, learning to love it in all its grayness and find people that share that same odd excitement.
 And spiritually speaking, you gain time for yourself, time in which you build a sense of self-coaching, developing more strength and motivation.
 You also get to learn all the hits on the radio and sing along on the streets if you like, people will think you are helpless anyway!
 Music literacy guaranteed!